binkley/kunits/README.md

 `sealed` as there is a known, fixed number of units.
 However,
 [`OtherDnDDenominations`](src/main/kotlin/hm/binkley/kunits/system/dnd/denomination/other/OtherDnDDenominations.kt)
-is an example of extending a system of units.
+is an example of extending a kind of units.

 Also, see
 [`ShoeSizes`](src/test/kotlin/hm/binkley/kunits/test-systems.kt#L185) for an